ycpcs/cs370-fall2017/assign/project.md

 Submitting
 ==========

 **DO NOT** submit the project through Marmoset.
-Instead be sure to bring a CD with the project to class on Dec 12 (the final exam period).
+Instead be sure to bring a USB drive with the project to class during the final exam period.

 **You are responsible for making sure that your submission contains the correct file(s).**